viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 growing up i never remeber seeing him there at my birthday, or when i had a piano performance for when i won an award at school my dad was never there only my mom, but also he never comes home for dinner, i think i can count on my fingers the number of times my dad has sat the dinner table with us as a family.

-inconsisitency in parenting, somedays it seems like they love you can care for you and other days they criticize you
+inconsisitency in parenting, somedays it seems like they love you can care for you and other days they criticize you parents who crticize theri cuildren, creates children who will no longer share with them their hopes and dreams because they are just going to knock you down, they only like me down

-hitting your kids, falls under inconsistent parenting, as a child you may not undertand how could someone that is suppoed to love you want to hurt you.
+hitting your kids, falls under **inconsistent** parenting, as a child you may not undertand how could someone that is suppoed to love you want to hurt you.
-I thi
+I think that is very confusing for a kid to understand